organizedanvrchy/CodePath/TIP103/Week 7 - Graph Algorithms/README.md

 3. Repeating the above.

 ### Kahn's Algorithm
-This algorithm uses an "indgree" array and a queue to keep track of vertices with no incoming edges.
+This algorithm uses an "indegree" array and a queue to keep track of vertices with no incoming edges.

 ### DFS
 This technique uses recursion to visit nodes, mark them as visited, fully explore neighbors, and then add them to the output stack.